Wilbur Young: USFL

 In 1984, Young played for the Arizona Wranglers of the United States Football League.
+He started nine games and had two sacks.

 Coaching career

 After retiring from football, Young became an assistant coach at Monticello High School in Charlottesville, Virginia, during which he helped lead the football team to their first state championship appearance in 2003 and first state championship victory in 2007.
 He also coached shot put for the Monticello track and field team.
+During the 2013–14 school year, he returned to William Penn University as an assistant football and track coach.

-Personal life
+Personal life and death

 He had one child a daughter, Desiree Irwin, with Sharon Irwin of Roseville, Kansas.

-Young lived in Charlottesville, Virginia, where he worked at several homes for wayward boys and challenged adults, coached high school sports and worked in the customer service industry.
+For the last 17 years of his life, Young lived in Charlottesville, Virginia, where he worked at several homes for wayward boys and challenged adults, coached high school sports and worked in the customer service industry.

 Young died on July 5, 2014, at Martha Jefferson Hospital in Charlottesville.